If the number of steps calculated on your ScanWatch 2 seems incorrect :

 The number of steps may be higher on your smartphone because the data processing method is different from the ScanWatch 2.
 It is expected behavior for the phone to have greater step count.

 Our goal is to be as close as possible to the number of steps you actually take by reducing the detection of false steps.
 As such, it is possible that other step trackers may result in a different step count than your ScanWatch 2.

 The steps tracked by my ScanWatch 2 don't match the steps of another person with a watch when walking the same distance

 Everyone has a different stride length: two people can walk the same distance, but it may take them a different number of steps to cover that same distance.
 This may explain the difference between the number of steps between two users.
 We incorporate the height and gender you have entered in the Withings App when calculating your stride length.

-On running and the use of stationary exercise equipment (elliptical, treadmills, etc.)
+Note on running and the use of stationary exercise equipment (elliptical, treadmills):

 As with other activity trackers, your ScanWatch 2 uses an accelerometer to count steps.
 On a treadmill or stationary equipment, the movement has a reduced impact of the foot on the ground, which can result in less steps being counted.
 On the elliptical, the impact is actually eliminated.
 This impact when repeated at certain intervals, gives a characteristic shape to the step.
 This separates your steps from random movement.